-- 3 GENERAL COMMENTS - 3.1 There are a number of unknowns and changes in the external environment which may impact on the Council and how it carries out its business.
+- 3 NEXT STEPS - 3.1 The setting of our local priorities should be based on: - The Ribble Valley Sustainable Community Strategy - Consultation with our Communities - The Council's Objectives - 3.2 It is suggested that in order to review the Council's Objectives a small working group is established (consisting of 3 conservative councillors and 1 liberal democrat), tasked with bringing a new Corporate Strategy to your meeting on 24th September for approval. - 4 GENERAL COMMENTS - 4.1 There are a number of unknowns and changes in the external environment which may impact on the Council and how it carries out its business.
 What is known for certain is that there will be ever decreasing resources available for the Council to deliver its priorities.
-The Strategy has been written to clearly identify priorities, whilst allowing for flexibility as national policy evolves. - 4 AMENDMENTS TO THE PREVIOUS STRATEGY - 4.1 Changes have been made to reflect the 2018 Perception Survey results. - 4.2 Are there any other changes required to the Council's priorities, objectives and actions? - 5 RISK ASSESSMENT - 5.1 The approval of this report may have the following implications - Resources Paper copies of the Corporate Strategy are printed in-house and therefore from within existing budgets.
-Financial implications of delivering the strategy will be met from within existing budgets. - Technical, Environmental and Legal None identified. - Political None identified. - Reputation It is important that the priorities reflect the concerns and needs of our communities.
-The Council has undertaken consultation throughout the year which has informed our priority setting. - Equality & Diversity In line with the Council's approach to equalities, individual equality impact assessments will be carried out as appropriate for actions/projects within the Strategy. - 6 IT IS RECOMMENDED THAT COMMITTEE - 6.1 Consider any further amendments that might be required to the Strategy and approves the reviewed Corporate Strategy 2015-2019 subject to these amendments being made.
+The Strategy should be written to clearly identify priorities, whilst allowing for flexibility as national policy evolves. - 5 RISK ASSESSMENT - 5.1 The approval of this report may have the following implications - Resources Paper copies of the Corporate Strategy are printed in-house and therefore from within existing budgets.
+Financial implications of delivering the strategy will be met from within existing budgets and outlined in the Medium term Financial Strategy. - Technical, Environmental and Legal None identified. - Political None identified. - Reputation It is important that the priorities reflect the concerns and needs of our communities.
+The Council has undertaken consultation in recent years which should inform our priority setting. - Equality & Diversity In line with the Council's approach to equalities, individual equality impact assessments will be carried out as appropriate for actions/projects within the Strategy. - 6 RECOMMENDED THAT COMMITTEE - 6.1 Agree the suggested approach to reviewing the Corporate Strategy. - 6.2 Establish a small working group to review the Corporate Strategy consisting of 3 conservative councillors and 1 liberal democrat.

-Michelle Haworth

-PRINCIPAL POLICY AND

-PERFORMANCE OFFICER

-Jane Pearson DIRECTOR OF RESOURCES
+Michelle Haworth PRINCIPAL POLICY AND PERFORMANCE OFFICER Jane Pearson DIRECTOR OF RESOURCES